This startup almost convinced me to get Botox

 “It’s preserved,” says Twist, “because I can’t keep anything alive.”

 The “preserved” moss is a good metaphor for what EverBody is trying to do: help people look natural while retaining peak freshness.
-The name EverBody itself implies both “everybody” and also “forever body,” the latter of which speaks to the agreed upon intention of those going under the needle in 2019: my body, but always the best version.
+The name EverBody itself implies both “everybody” and also “forever body,” the latter of which speaks to the agreed-upon intention of those going under the needle in 2019: my body, but always the best version.

 Twist has beautiful peach skin and grey eyes.
 During my tour around EverBody’s clinic, she wore a purple gauzy silk dress that ruffles around her neck.
-She spent four and a half years of her career at Clinique where she rose to director of global marketing.
-Her cofounders have similarly impressive track records: COO Maggie Lu last held a role as executive of strategy at Peloton and CTO Karen Castelletti spent five years at Google as a software engineer.
+She spent four and a half years of her career at Clinique, where she rose to director of global marketing.
+Her cofounders have similarly impressive track records: COO Maggie Lu last held a role as executive of strategy at Peloton, and CTO Karen Castelletti spent five years at Google as a software engineer.
 “If there’s going to be an Elizabeth Arden of this generation, that company should be led by women,” Twist says.

 Botulinum toxin injections—known best under the brand name Botox—are getting more and more popular.
 There were 7.4 million botulinum toxin procedures in 2018, according to the American Society of Plastic Surgeons, compared to less than a million in 2000.
 In 2010, the year Instagram launched, the muscle-paralyzing injections jumped up 12% from the year prior.
 It should come as no surprise that the people who are getting procedures done are trending younger, with the bulk of growth occurring among people ages 30 to 39.

+In addition to botulinum injections and fillers, EverBody offers a series of facials: diamond-tipped brushes remove dead skin cells, and lights and lasers zap dark spots.
+There is also body contouring, where a machine sends electricity to your abs, forcing them to contract and yielding more definition.
+The startup has procedures for hair loss and hair removal on the menu as well.

 Cosmetic procedures in general have also steadily ticked up over the last two decades.
-The stigma of getting work done is far from dissipated—as evidenced by the 2014 media frenzy around the possibility that actress Renee Zellweger may have undergone extreme plastic surgery (though she never confirmed it).
-Since then, several celebrities have gotten more cavalier with the subject, with Kylie Jenner copping to lip injections, Chrissy Teigen freely admitting she got Botox in her arm pits so she would stop sweating, and Cardi B speaking openly about getting everything from illegal butt implants in a basement in Queens to liposuction after having her first child.
+The stigma of getting work done is far from dissipated—as evidenced by the 2014 media frenzy around the possibility that actress Renée Zellweger may have undergone extreme plastic surgery (though she never confirmed it).
+Since then, several celebrities have gotten more cavalier with the subject, with Kylie Jenner copping to lip injections, Chrissy Teigen freely admitting she got Botox in her armpits so she would stop sweating, and Cardi B speaking openly about getting everything from illegal butt implants in a basement in Queens to liposuction after having her first child.

 Celebrities have a good reason for cosmetic surgery: They make money off their faces and, in some cases, other body parts.
 But does the everyday person need Botox?
 EverBody is one of a few brands that are aiming to bring high-tech beauty to the masses.
-Its laser facials and light touch injectables start at $225 per session, and it sells clean beauty products from brands like SkinCeuticals.
+Its laser facials and light-touch injectables start at $225 per session, and it sells clean beauty products from brands like SkinCeuticals.

-EverBody’s emergence points to a culture of obsession with our bodies as well as a slow growing acceptance of getting work done.
+EverBody’s emergence points to a culture of obsession with our bodies as well as a slowly growing acceptance of getting work done.
 The proliferation of online platforms that have the ability to make a person famous on a moment’s notice have us all looking a little more closely in the mirror.
 On our social media feeds, we are all little celebrities now, our lives on view for our own small audience.
-But life online is a delicate balance of projecting your best self and showing your true one: our fellow internet users require we be our most authentic selves at all times, or risk being called out as a fake.
+But life online is a delicate balance of projecting your best self and showing your true one: Our fellow internet users require we be our most authentic selves at all times, or risk being called out as a fake.
 This makes partaking in cosmetic procedures an inherently fraught experience, one that EverBody is hoping to soften.

 The lure to look a little more perfect